-How To Set Boundaries In A Relationship To Get What You Want
+3 Ways To Set Boundaries In A Relationship So You Get What You Want

 It's simple: If you want a good relationship with yourself and with others, then you need good boundaries.
 Unfortunately for me, figuring out how to set boundaries in a relationship was something I never learned growing up.
 My parents were (are) very codependent with one another, and I practically slept in their bed until I was a teen because I was afraid of a ghost I thought lived in my bedroom.
 Let's just say boundaries were never really my family's thing.

 So when it came to relationships as an adult, I had no real idea where it was appropriate to draw the line with my partners.
 It was the same with friends and in business, too.
 I was the queen of oversharing, which led me into dangerous waters of people pleasing and being a perpetual doormat.
 If you grow up without any kind of rules or regulations, it's hard to enforce them as an adult.
 However, I believe that people will treat you how you treat yourself, and proper boundaries are indicative of good self-esteem and self-respect.